chenazam/character-reference-library/docs/assets/library/10_CHARACTERS/JASPER/00_PROFILE/prompt_blocks.md

 Copy this block into prompts that require a full character description.

 Jasper is 5'7" with a lean runner-style athletic build, strong thighs, and prominent rounded glutes, with expressive youthful facial features and short light brown / dark blonde hair.
-Their aesthetic includes playful athletic styling, short athletic shorts, fitted tanks, and lightweight casual sportswear.
+His aesthetic includes playful athletic styling, short athletic shorts, fitted tanks, and lightweight casual sportswear.
 Maintain consistent facial identity, body proportions, and style across all views.